sjanhunen/dokimazo/papers/in-his-name-the-father-and-the-son.md

 > The Father judges no one, but has given all judgment to the Son ... he has given him authority to execute judgment, because he is the Son of Man.
 [Jhn 5:22-27 ESV]

-The irony here is that the Jewish leaders we judging the only One who actually had the authority to judge.
-They were accusing the author of the law of breaking His own law.
-Did Christ actually break the Sabbath?
-Not only did He clearly state during His ministry that [He was not abolishing the Law][3], he spoke words of judgment to the leadears about what they had done to His law.

-> ...
-So for the sake of your tradition you have made void the word of God.
-[Mat 15:6 ESV]

-No doubt this little Sabbath scuffle started by the Jews was more about the things that they had [added to the law][4] than about the actual law of God itself.

-A critical link in the authority of Jesus as judge is the fact that He always exercises judgment by faith.
+The judgment exercised by the Son is always by faith.
 That is, it is [based on what He hears][7] from the Father.
-Unlike the judment of the Jewish leaders, His judgment is always based solidly on the Word of God.
-His decisions are always in alignment with the Will of God.
+Unlike the judgment of the Jewish leaders, His judgment is always based solidly on the Word of God in alignment with the Will of God.

 > I can do nothing on my own.
 As I hear, I judge, and my judgment is just, because I seek not my own will but the will of him who sent me.
 [Jhn 5:30 ESV]